Hurricane Hugo: North Carolina

 Across North Carolina, Hugo damaged 2,638 structures and destroyed 205; the damage toll was $1 billion.
 Losses to crops and livestock amounted to nearly $97 million.
 There were seven fatalities in the state.
 Storm surge along the coast of North Carolina west of Cape Fear reached 9 ft above mean sea level.
 Three beach communities in Brunswick County, North Carolina, incurred a total of $55 million in damage; with at least 25 beachfront homes battered by the storm; another 100 structures were threatened by coastal erosion.
 Along parts of the coast, 50 ft of beach eroded, including sand dunes that once stood 7–8 ft tall.
 Sixty percent of the sand dunes in Long Beach were eliminated by the hurricane, further exposing areas inland to the storm's fury.
 Several piers were wrecked by Hugo: the pier at Yaupon Beach was destroyed while a fourth of the pier at Long Beach was lost; the end of the pier at Holden Beach also succumbed to the storm.

 With the aid of Hugo's rapid forward motion, the swath of damaging winds produced by Hugo in interior South Carolina penetrated into western North Carolina while still a category 1 hurricane and brought extensive damage to areas that rarely experienced impacts from tropical cyclones.
 Hugo produced a nearly 50 mi corridor of downed trees and power lines west of Charlotte, and hurricane-force wind gusts extended 200 mi inland.
 The control tower at Charlotte Douglas International Airport clocked a 99 mph gust, forcing personnel in the airport's control tower to evacuate.
-Windows were blown out of skyscrapers in Downtown Charlotte.
+Windows were blown out of skyscrapers in Uptown Charlotte.
 The 400 ft tall WSOC-TV antenna collapsed onto the television station below.
 Numerous trees in Charlotte were also blown down atop homes and power lines, triggering long-lasting power outages that affected 85 percent of Charlotte homes and businesses.
 A six-month-old boy was killed after a tree toppled onto his mobile home; another 15 people were injured, primarily by falling trees.
 The winds piled boats together and destroyed or damaged thousands of them in Lake Norman, located north of Charlotte.
 Wind damage in Mecklenburg County amounted to over $500 million.
 Millions of trees were felled across the Foothills and Piedmont of North Carolina; some areas endured the resulting power outages for weeks.
 The National Weather Service office in Wilmington described Hugo's winds as a "unique event in weather history for this portion of inland North Carolina."